Jopyth/MMM-Remote-Control/README.md

-# MagicMirror² Module: Remote Control w/ RESTful API
+# MMM-Remote-Control

-This module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) allows you to quickly shutdown your mirror through a web browser.
+**_MMM-Remote-Control_** is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that allows you to use a browser, to quickly shut down your mirror, hide and show modules on your mirror and do other cool stuff.

-The website should work fine on any device (desktop, smart phone, tablet, ...).
+The website should work fine on any device (desktop, smartphone, tablet, ...).

-Since we all want our [SD cards to live a long and prosper life](http://raspberrypi.stackexchange.com/a/383) we properly shut down before pulling the power plug every time, am I right?
+Since we all want our [SD cards to live a long and prosper life](http://raspberrypi.stackexchange.com/a/383) we shut down properly every time before unplugging, right?
-Additionally you can hide and show modules on your mirror and do other cool stuff.

 ![The Main Menu](.github/main.png)
 ![The Power Menu](.github/power.png)
 ![Hide and Show a Module](.github/hide_show_module.gif)

-**New in Version 2.0.0:** The module now includes a more RESTful API for controlling all aspects of your mirror from other network-enabled devices and controllers--anything that can open a URL.
+The module also includes a **RESTful API** for controlling all aspects of your mirror from other network-enabled devices and controllers--anything that can open a URL.
 See the [API README](API/README.md) for more info!

 ## Installation

 ### Quick install

 If you followed the default installation instructions for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) project, you should be able to use the automatic installer.

 The following command will download the installer and execute it:

 ```bash